 If you join a Medigap policy and a Medicare drug plan offered by the same company, you may need to make 2 separate premium payments for your coverage.
 Contact your insurance company for more details.

 Social Security will contact you if you have to pay Part D IRMAA, based on your income.
 The amount you pay can change each year.
-If you have to pay a higher amount for your Part D premium and you disagree (for example, if your income goes down), use this form to contact Social Security [PDF, 125 KB].
+If you have to pay a higher amount for your Part D premium and you disagree (for example, if your income goes down).
 If you have questions about your Medicare prescription drug coverage, contact your plan.

 Note: You pay your Part D IRMAA directly to Medicare, not to your plan or employer.